A Level - Graphic Communication

 In year two in addition to practical work, students will research, evaluate, analyse and establish links between their own practical work and the broader art world.
 Students will also produce a written project linked to practical final outcomes and will develop the ability to identify and resolve creative problems.
 Finally, there will be an externally set practical assignment.

 The course has been designed to ensure that not only will your practical artistic skills and abilities are developed, but also your ability to reflect on your own work and the work of others.
-You will produce supporting studies throughout the course, including a journal that is part sketchbook and part diary.
-You will be encouraged to experiment broadly and generate lots of ideas for each unit.
+You will produce supporting studies throughout the course, including a journal sketchbook and digital portfolio.
+You will be encouraged to experiment broadly and generate lots of ideas for each component.

 After completion of A-levels many HE institutions prefer that you complete a pre-degree Foundation Diploma in Art and Design, before embarking on an Art based degree course.
 This can lead to a career in Graphic Design or a similar area in the creative industries.